Calling All Girls!

 What will you do at Girls Night Out?

-Girls Night Out is an evening for girls between ages 11 to 13 (with one parent/guardian) hosted by the Saskatchewan Science Centre and the Association of Professional Engineers & Geoscientists of Saskatchewan (APEGS).
+Girls Night Out is an evening for girls* between ages 14 to 18 hosted by the Saskatchewan Science Centre and the Association of Professional Engineers & Geoscientists of Saskatchewan (APEGS).
+A parent/guardian or teacher is welcome to attend with the teen participant.

 Join professional engineers in an exciting night of exploration and real world problem solving.
 Meet women working in engineering fields, watch Dream Big: Engineering Our World in IMAX, and take part in a hands-on problem solving challenge.